ac2dc/SpaceX_DataScience_Project/README.md

 </h1>

-This capstone project course will give you a taste of what data scientists go through in real life when working with real datasets.
-You will assume the role of a Data Scientist working for a startup intending to compete with SpaceX, and in the process follow the Data Science methodology involving data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and reporting your results to stakeholders.
+This capstone project  will give you a taste of what data scientists go through in real life when working with real datasets.
+You will assume the role of a Data Scientist working for a startup intending to compete with SpaceX, and in the process follow the Data Science methodology involving data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and reporting your results to stakeholders etc.

 ## Table of Contents